 The cervix is the lower, narrow end of the uterus (the hollow, pear-shaped organ where a fetus grows) that connects the uterus to the vagina.
 Cervical cancer usually develops slowly.
 Before cancer appears in the cervix, abnormal cells begin to grow in the cervical tissue.
 Over time, they may become cancer cells and spread more deeply into the cervix and to other tissues and organs of the body.
 Because this type of cancer is often slow-growing, there are many opportunities for prevention, early detection and treatment.

 The vast majority of cervical cancers are caused by persistent infection with high-risk human papillomavirus (HPV) types.
 HPV is a very common condition, affecting many adults who are sexually active.
 Most are able to clear the infection, but for some, it persists.
+A vaccine is available to prevent HPV in males and females.
+Learn more about the HPV vaccine from UChicago Medicine gynecologic oncologist Nita Karnik-Lee, MD, MPH.

 Most women with cervical cancer have not had regular cervical cancer screenings with a Pap smear or HPV test.
 Major risk factors for developing cervical cancer include not having these tests, not following up after abnormal testing, or immunocompromised conditions such as a history of transplant or HIV, multiple sexual partners and early age of sexual intercourse.